Looking for a new job? These companies are piloting a 4-day workweek - NewsBreak

 - WYNDR

 While a four-day week is still rare in the United States, it’s gained popularity in other parts of the world.
 A study in Iceland involved moving about 1% of the country’s workforce to a 35- or 36-hour week, reports the Washington Post .
-They found employees loved the shorter week, and productivity either remained the same or improved.See the states with the highest job resignation rates in 2022
+They found employees loved the shorter week, and productivity either remained the same or improved.3 shot near Mid-City shopping center

 “There is actually a fairly large amount – and growing – of current literature on the four-day workweek,” Timothy P. Munyon, associate professor of management at the University of Tennessee, told Nexstar’s WATE .
 “The general consensus is that it improves productivity, reduces burnout, and increases respite.”